ResourcesArticles

 What to do if you suspect credit card fraud

 If you suspect fraudulent activity on your account, don’t panic.
 You have a clear course of action.
-Follow these steps:
+Follow these steps to report and respond to the incident:

 1. Contact your credit card company.
 They’ll review the fraud and protect you with zero liability for unauthorized charges under federal law.
 If the charge was fraudulent, you’ll get your money back.
 In the meantime, your credit card company will issue you a new card.